matikin9/lanyon/_posts/2018-03-19-google-learning-apps.md

 On the list of lists to create:
 * Sellers of merchandise promoting tech, aimed at women.
 * Ideas for civic tech merchandise.
+* Books to read...
+Thinking Fast and Slow, Dan Ariely's books.